awsdocs/aws-java-developer-guide/doc_source/examples/s3/buckets.rst

 **Code:**

 .. literalinclude:: ../../example_code/s3/src/main/java/aws/example/s3/DeleteBucket.java
-   :lines: 52-70, 93-97
+   :lines: 51, 53-70, 94-97
    :dedent: 8

+See the :sdk-examples-java:`complete example <s3/DeleteBucket.java>`.

-Removing versioned objects from a bucket prior to deletion
+Removing objects from a versioned bucket prior to deletion
 ----------------------------------------------------------

+If you are using a :S3-dg:`versioned bucket <Versioning>`, you will also need to remove any stored versions of the objects in the bucket before the bucket can be deleted.

 Using a pattern similar to the one used when removing objects within a bucket, remove versioned objects by using the |s3client| client's :methodname:`listVersions` method to list any versioned